-The breakaway switch is located on the A frame.
+The breakaway switch is located by the FW pin box.
 It is a crucial part of the RV braking system.
-If the RV becomes detached from the tow vehicle, the lanyard pulls the pin from the breakaway switch, which automatically activates the RV brakes.
+If the RV becomes detached from the tow vehicle, the lanyard pulls the pin from the break-away switch, which automatically activates the RV brakes.